We Are Lice Removal Specialists and We Care About You!

 Wendy Beck is one of the leading lice professionals in the lice removal business and one of the earliest pioneers in the industry.
-With 20 years of experience, Wendy has successfully eradicated head lice in families across the U.S. In addition to treating families in their homes, Wendy has been called in to treat children at public and private schools, camps, and day care centers.
+With over 20 years of experience, Wendy has successfully eradicated head lice in families across the U.S. In addition to treating families in their homes, Wendy has been called in to treat children at public and private schools, camps, and day care centers.
 Wendy is a sought-after speaker on the subject of head lice eradication and has presented to medical professionals, families, and school and camp staff on how to recognize, treat, and eliminate lice and nits.
 Wendy is the mother of a daughter and a son.
 She is thrilled to be an owner of LiceDoctors and is happy to be able to help families who want chemical-free, effective lice treatment services.

 Karen Sokoloff has been in the lice treatment field for over 10 years.
 Karen has also given many presentations on the subject of lice treatment protocols to medical and school professionals as well as to parents and children and has extensive field experience successfully treating families.
 Before joining the lice treatment profession, Karen wrote extensively on the pharmaceutical industry as a marketing consultant.
 She had concerns about the safety and efficacy of chemical treatments and is a committed advocate of chemical-free lice treatment services used by technicians with LiceDoctors.
-Karen is the mom of three adult children and is proud to be an owner of a company that has helped so many families safely and effectively.
+Karen is the mother of three adult children and is proud to be an owner of a company that has helped so many families safely and effectively.

 LiceDoctors Values Community